jamesgarner-me/queens-solver/memory-bank/techContext.md

 | requests | 2.32.3 | HTTP client |
 | pydantic | 2.10.6 | Data validation |

+The backend dependencies are managed through a Lambda layer in the AWS environment, allowing for better separation between application code and dependencies.
+This improves deployment efficiency by only updating the changed components.

 ### Frontend Dependencies

 | Dependency | Version | Purpose |